 As a Fashion Upcycling Designer, I create unique and stylish designs using only upcycled and recycled materials in my own brand, THE LABORATOIRE.

-I'm committed to create a positive impact and to empower the reduction of poverty and hunger with the support of brands that promote decent work, economic growth, and respect for the environment, while standing for gender equality, liberty, and fluidity.
+I'm passionate about creating a positive impact and empowering the reduction of poverty and hunger through brands that promote decent work, economic growth, respect for the environment, and gender equality, liberty, and fluidity.